slavik57/eyepatch/README.md

 collection.clear();
 ```

+## Whats next?
-Have fun and feel free to use, comment and contribute
+Have fun and feel free to use, comment, request, and contribute.
+I'll keep adding stuff from time to time